 How to achieve the socio-ecological turnaround

 A green VAT would be a substantial contribution to the socio-ecological turnaround.
-With his proposal, Roman Maria Koidl addresses the negotiating partners in the ongoing coalition talks.
+With his proposal, Roman Maria Koidl addresses the coalition parties in the German Bundestag.

 A reduced VAT on ecological, sustainably produced and environmentally friendly products is what Roman Maria Koidl, VAT expert and CEO of eClear AG, is calling for:

-“A reduction of the VAT rate for green products creates incentives to buy.
-Therefore, a Green VAT must be the subject of the fiscal talks in the coalition negotiations and, in the end, also their goal.”
+“A reduction in the VAT rate for green products creates incentives to buy.
+That is why a green VAT must be the subject of the coalition’s fiscal talks and, in the end, its goal.”

 The flexibilisation of VAT rates decided by the ECOFIN Council in the summer, according to which each product can be charged an individual VAT rate of between 5-25%, would provide the right basis for this.